Trump's age and health woes raise risk for COVID-19 illness

 Next steps

-There’s no need yet for tests such as X-rays, but doctors likely will check him often for any difficulty breathing, coughing or other symptoms, Banach said.
+Doctors likely will check Trump often for any difficulty breathing, coughing or other symptoms, Banach said.

 Risk to others

+Dr. George Abraham, who heads the infectious disease board for the American Board of Internal Medicine, warned that “a negative test doesn’t guarantee that someone is not harboring virus” because there might be too little to detect early in infection.

+“This is a wake-up call” that shows the need for social distancing, wearing masks and other measures to reduce spread, Abraham said.

-A myriad of other people who’ve been around Trump in the previous 48 hours are at risk, doctors said.
+Biden similarly tweeted, “I hope this serves as a reminder: wear a mask, keep social distance, and wash your hands.”
+A myriad of other people who have been around Trump in the previous 48 hours are at risk, doctors said.

 “Contact tracing is going to be really important,” Banach said.
 “The president comes into contact with many individuals during the day.”